 We evaluate our approach on five popular video datasets.
-For action recognition, we utilize two versions of Kinetics~\cite{kay2017kinetics}. \textbf{Kinetics-400} and \textbf{Kinetics-600} contain approximately 240K/370K training videos and 20k/28k validation videos.
-These videos are labeled using 400 and 600 action classes, respectively.
-For temporal modeling, as the widely-used dataset Something-Something~\cite{goyal2017something} has expired, we conduct experiments on another fine-grained action benchmark called~\textbf{Diving-48} \cite{li2018resound}, which consists of $\sim$18k videos with 48 diving classes.
+For action recognition, we use two versions of Kinetics~\cite{kay2017kinetics}, i.e., \textbf{Kinetics-400}/\textbf{Kinetics-600} which contain about 240K/370K training videos and 20k/28k validation videos, and has 400/600 action classes.
+For temporal modeling, since the Something-Something~\cite{goyal2017something} dataset has expired, we test DualFormer on another fine-grained action benchmark, namely~\textbf{Diving-48} \cite{li2018resound} which consists of $\sim$18k videos with 48 diving classes.
 Finally, we examine transfer learning performance of our method on two smaller datasets, including \textbf{HMDB-51}~\cite{kuehne2011hmdb} and \textbf{UCF-101}~\cite{soomro2012ucf101}.